Articles

 • Slower thinking

-• Feeling mentally drained by mid day
+• Feeling mentally drained by midday

 Many people notice this most strongly during the afternoon slump.